 Recruitment and Certification staff play a unique role in service provision in the child welfare system.
-A knowledge of the complex needs of children in Out-of-Home Care and supporting their caregivers is a necessary skill of these staff.
-Foster and adoptive homes have specialized case management needs, including supportive services, training, ongoing approval, and strengths and risk assessments.
-This is achieved through home visits, supervision, and annual re-evaluations.
+A knowledge of the complex needs of children in Out of Home Care and supporting their caregivers is a necessary skill of these staff.
+Foster and adoptive homes have specialized case management needs, including supportive services, training, ongoing approval and strengths and risk assessment.
+This is achieved through home visits, supervision and annual re-evolutions.

 Prior to foster home approval the R&C worker:

-Will make face-to-face home visits in the applicant’s home as required by the Safe home study.
-These visits will be documented in service recordings, or FSOS will document all supervision/consultations held during the Safe Home study process in service recordings, including any recommendations or action planning.
+Will make face-to face home visits in the applicant’s home as required by the Safe home study.
+These visits will be documented in service recording, or FSOS will document all supervision/consultations held during the Safe home study process in service recordings, including any recommendation or action planning.

 Will document at minimum one (1) contact monthly updating the progress of the home study, including pending paperwork or other barriers.

-- Will make at minimum quarterly face-to-face home visits to the foster adoptive home.
+- Will make a minimum quarterly fact-to face home visit to the foster adoptive home.
 1 The R&C worker shall be assessing and reviewing the following, including but not limited to:

 - Involvement with service providers and the need for increased services;

 - The foster adoptive family’s current needs; including additional supports through respite, mentorship or training;